acacereswright/acacereswright.github.io/index.markdown

 ### Currently in Progress

-* Applied Python Data Engineering Specialization.
-Duke University via Coursera.
-  * Learning how to work with data pipelines, how to gain insights from data, as well as leverage machine learning models to analyze data
 * Applied Data Science with Python Specialization.
 University of Michigan via Coursera.
   * Learning and practicing skills such as data manipulation, querying, and visualizations, as well as text mining and social media analytics
 * Mathematics for Machine Learning Specialization.
 Imperial College London via Coursera.